Submissions for the 2018-2019 Staged Reading Series will open August 1, 2017 and remain open until May 31, 2018.

-The Rough Draft Reading (RDR) Program at 5th Wall Productions is a part of our new play development process.
+The Staged Reading Series at 5th Wall Productions is a part of our new play development process.
 Each month, one previously unpublished and unproduced play will receive a staged reading, followed by a a critical response session with the audience.
-At the end of each season, TWO of the Rough Draft Reading selections will be chosen to receive a workshop production.
+At the end of each season, TWO of these selections will be chosen to receive a workshop production.

 What kind of plays are you looking for?